pio-o-connell/Swing-clean-layers/README.md

 [Back To Top](#swing---clean---layers)

-## Annotations
+### Annotations
 ---

-### Add annotations

 <details>
     <summary>Details
     </summary>
-    Using annotations only as semantic markers means they carry meaning for humans (and future tools), but no runtime behaviour.
+    Semantic annotations are defined only as semantic markers- they do not carry meaning for humans (and future tools), but and have no runtime behaviour.

-    In this project:
-        @Service
-        @Repository
-        @Component
-        @Controller
-        @Transactional
-     Do nothing by themselves

     They:
         do not create objects
         do not inject dependencies
         do not manage transactions
         do not change execution

-    They exist to say:
+    In this project @Service, @Repository, @Component, @Controller and @Transactional are used They exist to say:
         “This class plays this role in the architecture.”

 </details>
 <br>